DPDmancul/clap_serde_derive/README.md

     <img alt="" src="https://gitlab.com/DPDmancul/clap-serde-derive/-/raw/main/assets/logo.svg" />
 </div>

-With the [`clap_serde`] procedural macro both clap and serde can be derived from a struct.
+With the `ClapSerde` procedural macro both clap and serde can be derived from a struct.
 Then the struct can be parsed from clap and serde sources as in a layered config: the last source has the precedence.